ASE A6 Electrical Electronics Practice Test

 5.

 Answer A is wrong.
 Check the condition of the battery first.
 A good battery passes all testing and has 12.6 volts.
-Check the condition of the battery terminals/cables and then perform voltage drop tests on the starter and starter circuit.
+Check the condition of the battery terminals/cables and perform voltage drop tests on the starter and starter circuits.

 Answer B is correct.
 Check the battery first.

 Answer C is wrong.
-Check the ignition switch to make sure it provides power to the starting circuit when placed in the start position.
+Check the ignition switch to ensure it provides power to the starting circuit when placed in the start position.

 Answer D is wrong.
-Starter relays are devices that use low current to control high current components.
+Starter relays use low current to control high current components.